souryacs/LitRevw/SingleCellMethods.md

 [scVI - Lopez et al. Nat Meth 2018](https://pubmed.ncbi.nlm.nih.gov/30504886/) Models scRNA-seq by ZINB distribution, but uses NN to infer its parameters.
 Performs batch correction.

-[scissor - Sun et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/34764492/) Uses a network regression model to identify the cell populations/clusters associated with a given phenotype.
-Input: scRNA-seq matrix, bulk RNA-seq matrix, and phenotype matrix/vector (can be binary, continuous, based on that the regression model would be defined).
-The correlation between single-cell expression and bulk RNA-seq gene expression data is computed to produce a correlation matrix which is then applied to a regression framework with respect to the given phenotype.
+[scPoli - Population-level integration of single-cell datasets enables multi-scale analysis across samples - Donno et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.11.28.517803v1) Multiple scRNA-seq data integration using generative AI, specifically a modification of CVAE method.
+It integrates multiple samples and simultaneously annotates the cells, similar to Seurat and scANVI.
+Implements this framework inside scArches.
+Performs both reference building and reference mapping.

+## Batch correction

 [HARMONY - Korsunski et al. Nat Meth 2019](https://pubmed.ncbi.nlm.nih.gov/31740819/) Batch correction method.
 First performs modified K-means soft clustering to assign cells to potential candidate clusters (1 cell is assigned to multiple clusters).
 Then define batch-specific parameters are used to compute the penalty of cluster assignments.
 Finally, a weighted sum of these clustering assignments are performed to define the final clusters.

-[scPoli - Donno et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.11.28.517803v1) Multiple scRNA-seq data integration using generative AI, specifically a modification of CVAE method.
-It integrates multiple samples and simultaneously annotates the cells, similar to Seurat and scANVI.
-Implements this framework inside scArches.
-Performs both reference building and reference mapping.
+## Cell annotation

+[scissor - Sun et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/34764492/) Uses a network regression model to identify the cell populations/clusters associated with a given phenotype.
+Input: scRNA-seq matrix, bulk RNA-seq matrix, and phenotype matrix/vector (can be binary, continuous, based on that the regression model would be defined).
+The correlation between single-cell expression and bulk RNA-seq gene expression data is computed to produce a correlation matrix which is then applied to a regression framework with respect to the given phenotype.

+[scBERT - scBERT as a large-scale pre-trained deep language model for cell type annotation of single-cell RNA-seq data - Fan Yang et al. Nature Machine Intelligence 2022](https://www.nature.com/articles/s42256-022-00534-z) Applies BERT together with performer (a modified transformer encoder model with higher receptive field) to annotate scRNA-seq cells.

 ## Single Cell ATAC-seq